Further Investigation of the Survivability of Code Technical Debt Items: Research Methodology

-We used \textit{The Number of Survived Days} and \textit{The Number of Survived Commits} similar to the study designed by Tufano et~al.~\cite{tufano2017and} as complementary metrics to capture the views of code TDI survivability.
-Considering either of these metrics, individually, might be misleading since a project can be inactive for months (i.e., nothing committed for a while).
-As an example, suppose that a code TDI is found on commit $c$ and resolved in commit $c+1$, the number of survived commits for that code TDI is $1$, while the survived days might be $100$ days which shows the project might have been inactive in the meantime.
-Therefore, using two metrics for assessing the survivability can provide us with better insights on the code TDIs survivability.

-The processed data will contain TDI with no Time of Death (ToD), i.e., the code TDIs that are not resolved within the range of the commits analyzed.
-To interpret this, we use the same approach as \cite{tufano2017and} and mark such TDI as ``\textit{Censored Data}''.
+We use \textit{The Number of Survived Days} and \textit{The Number of Survived Commits} similar to the study designed by Tufano et~al.~\cite{tufano2017and} as complementary metrics to capture the views of code TDI survivability.
+Considering these metrics individually might be misleading since a project can be inactive for months (i.e., nothing committed for a while).
+The processed data will contain code TDI with no removal time, i.e., the code TDIs that are not marked as ``closed'' in the collected data.
+To interpret this, we use the same approach as \cite{tufano2017and} and mark such code TDI as ``\textit{Censored Data}''.

-Finally, in the case of \texttt{Ind1}, we examined the events (i.e., development activities) that are tagged by the developers in the commits to analyze further how code TDIs are removed.
-We examined four categories of events, including Internal Bug Fixes, Defect Corrections, Refactorings, and New Development.